davide-lombardo/davidelombardo-blog/src/assets/posts/my-front-end-web-development-setup/post.md

 **Other Options:** [Linux](https://en.wikipedia.org/wiki/Linux), [macOS (Apple)](https://www.apple.com/macos/macos-sequoia/)

-I prefer Windows for its versatility and broad compatibility with a wide range of development tools.
+I use Windows for its versatility and broad compatibility with a wide range of development tools.
 It supports a powerful suite of applications for development, from native Windows software to Windows Subsystem for Linux (WSL), which enables access to Linux-based tools and commands directly within the OS.
 Windows also integrates seamlessly with popular IDEs like Visual Studio Code, and it’s well-suited for working with Docker, virtual machines, and other essential tools for web development.
 Additionally, Windows provides robust system management features, making it a flexible choice for both personal projects and team-based workflows.

 ## **Browser**